Manfred Mann: 1963–1966: Paul Jones era

-Early success (1964–1966)

 In 1964, the group was asked to provide a new theme tune for the ITV pop music television programme Ready Steady Go!
 They responded with "5-4-3-2-1" which, with the help of weekly television exposure, rose to No. 5 in the UK Singles Chart.
 Shortly after "5-4-3-2-1" was recorded, Richmond left the band, though he would record with them occasionally later.
 He was replaced by Jones' friend Tom McGuinness—the first of many changes.
 After a further self-penned hit, "Hubble Bubble (Toil And Trouble)", the band struck gold with "Do Wah Diddy Diddy", a cover version of the Exciters' No. 78 Hot 100 hit earlier that year.
 The track reached the top of the UK, Canadian, and US charts.